dalealleshouse/zero-to-devops/README.md

 made working with containers easy, efficient, and even enjoyable.
 However, management at scale is still a considerable task.
 That's why there's Kubernetes (K8S).
 Come see how easy it is to create a manageable container environment.
-Live on stage (demo gods willing), you'll witness a full K8S configuration.
-In less than an hour, we'll build an environment capable of: Automatic Binpacking, Instant Scalability, Self-healing, Rolling Deployments, and Service Discovery/Load Balancing.
+Live on stage (demo gods willing), you'll witness a full K8S configuration on a Raspberry Pi cluster.
+In less than an hour, we'll build an environment capable
+of: Automatic Binpacking, Instant Scalability, Self-healing, Rolling Deployments, and Service Discovery/Load Balancing.

 ## Demo System